How to Add and Record a Browser Window with OBS

 Method #3: Browser Source to Record a Window

-And lastly, OBS does have its own browser source built-in.
+Lastly, OBS has its own browser source built-in.
 However, it’s impractical for a myriad of situations and has very little practical use.
+Nonetheless, I’m sure streamers will find a use for it.

 Add a new source to OBS.